 - constructed two tunnel boring machine entry shafts, one on the Allen Innes Oval off Tones Road in Mansfield and one on the corner of Pine Mountain and Scrub Roads in Carindale.

 - tunnelled between the Allen Innes Oval entry shaft and the Edwards Reserve exit shaft.
-The tunnel boring machine will now be moved to our Kenmore-Jindalee Cross River Pipeline project to construct a 550m tunnel under the Brisbane river before being brought back to the Bulimba Creek Stage 2 Sewer Upgrade around May.
+The tunnel boring machine will now be moved to our Kenmore-Jindalee Cross River Pipeline project to construct a 550m tunnel under the Brisbane river before being brought back to the Bulimba Creek Stage 2 Sewer Upgrade in mid-2017.

 The shaft in Edwards Reserve has been made secure and will remain inactive until the tunnel boring machine tunnels through from the Pine Mountain/Scrub Road shaft.
 The shaft on the corner of Pine Mountain and Scrub Roads will remain inactive until the tunnel boring machine is brought to site around May 2017.